Nik7s/Fundamentals/README.md

 # Github

 ## Git clone
-- Always create the repository on GitHub first.
+- Create the repository on GitHub first.
 - Use "git clone (github url)" when you want to clone a github repository into a local folder.

 ## Git status